virtusize/virtusize_auth_android/README.md

 }
 ```

-2. In your root build.gradle file, edit the `dependencies` section to include the following:
+2. In your *app* build.gradle file, edit the `dependencies` section to include the following:

 ```groovy
 dependencies {